 For presentation purposes, your cheese board should have an odd number of cheeses, rather than even so that it looks artfully uncoordinated.
 The secret is going for that casual “je ne sais quoi“, even if you spent a lot of time putting the cheese board together!

 By the same token, if the cheese comes in a wooden box like the camembert, serve it with the wooden box.
+(If you want a warm dish, you can even prepare a baked camembert.)

 5. Types of bread